GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-manual/index.md

 {% Aside %}
 This module on manual accessibility testing is a continuation of the previous module, [automated accessibility testing](/learn/accessibility/test-automated/).
-If you have not gone through the exercises in that module yet, we encourage you to do so.
+If you have not yet completed the exercises in that module, we encourage you to do so.
 This module starts where the previous one left off, focusing on manual accessibility testing tools and techniques.
 {% endAside %}